pauleen123/portfolio/readme.md

 </p>
 <p>
   <!-- Add summary of your own contributions -->
-  I have developed the base architecture for the visual chatbot editor, as well as was instrumental in the design of the chatbot engine.
+ I helped in creating reusable components that would be used in the project
 </p>
 <br/>